kradja/protein-interface-pred/README.md

 This script will -
 1. Read the dataset file
-2. Create networkx individual graphs for ligands and receptor of each protein complex
+2. Create individual networkx graphs for ligands and receptors of each protein complex
-3. Write each networkx graph in the 'adjacency list' format in the specified output directory
+3. Write each networkx graph in 'adjacency list' format in the specified output directory